Known Issues and Breaking Changes

-In V7, the authentication mechanism follows an escalation process, where the connection initially has anonymous permissions, then upgrades to TCP permissions, then to Mirror permissions.
+In version 7, the authentication mechanism follows an escalation process, where the connection initially has anonymous permissions, then upgrades to TCP permissions, then to Mirror permissions.
 If the user then authenticates then the connection upgrades to the permissions of the user.
 If the user authentication fails, the connection remains open and the permission for that connection remains at the permissions for Mirror.

 Data model not always transmitted

 Version 8 no longer sends the data model over a tunnel during initialization when the user selects “Get all values from the master”.
 In version 7 the slave would send its model even when it knew that it was not authoritative on the data set.
 This could cause a slave to mangle the model on the master, even though the master is supposed to be correct.

 DataHub v9 software (and later) does not support Windows XP and Server 2003

 DataHub V9 requires .NET 4.6.1, which is only available on Windows 7 and later.
 Windows XP and Server 2003 are not supported.

 DataHub v9 changes the way DataHub deals with OPC-UA certificates by removing a dependency on the windows machine certificate store that was stopping DataHub from registering with the LDS if the user permissions did not permit reading that store.
 We are not aware of any side-effects from this.